MattMurnaghan/Project-one-crypto-hub/README.md

 ### User Journey
 The typical first time user on this site is someone with little to no experience in the cryptospace.
 As such, the journey should take a user from a novice position, to one who feels they understand the crypto-space enough to begin to invest and explore other associated products.

-### Welcome page
+### Welcome page - A gentle introduction
 * This page welcomes the user to the site,  defines what a cryptocurrency is, how it affects the economy and what its purpose is in the global economy.
 * The goal of this page is to introduce crypto in a way that is unambiguous.
 * The imagery and text should highlight the colaborative aspect of cryptocurrency and the individuals and groups (countries and companies) that are starting to embrace cryptocurrency as a new legal tender and means of trade.

 ### Guides - How does it work?

-This page defines the different ways to buy crypto, how to store it and a few video links to some helpful explanatory videos.
+* This page defines the different ways to buy crypto, how to store it and a few video links to some helpful explanatory videos.
+* A visitor should have a basic grasp of what cryptocurrency is now and will be looking to learn about how they can get involved and what to do once they have purchased their own crypto.

 ### Currencies - Popular currency review
-This page goes through some of the most popular currencies and the fundamental differences between them
+* This page goes through some of the most popular currencies and the fundamental differences between them

  ### Glossary - Terminology explained
 This page goes through some of the more complicated terms when it comes to investing in crypto.
 It's purpose is to make it easier for a novice investor to make informed decisions about their investments.